 9. Cook Pumpkin Risotto

-Another way to put those pumpkin guts to use: Try this delicious pumpkin risotto, which Gothamist Editor Nell Casey adapted from The New York Times.
+Another way to put those pumpkin guts to use: Try this delicious pumpkin risotto that Gothamist Editor Nell Casey adapted from The New York Times.

 10. Make Pumpkin Pickles